Mid-City-Engineering/Website_Helper_Code/OdooDocumentation/Manufacturing_Printing_Setup.md

 ### Common Error Messages

-**"Product is not set on this manufacturing order"**
+#### Product Label Errors

+**"No product found in this manufacturing order!"**
+- The manufacturing order does not have a linked product
-- Ensure the manufacturing order has a linked product before attempting to print labels
+- Ensure a product is selected before attempting to print labels

-**"Missing required field: [field_name]"**
+**"The product has no internal reference name - this field is needed to determine lable size/design"**
+- The product is missing its Internal Reference (default_code)
+- Add an Internal Reference to the product record
+- The Internal Reference must end in `-HRNS` (for harness) or `-MOD` (for module)

+**"No label type is specified for this product.
+We can only print labels for modules (small/big) and harnesses"**
+- The product's Internal Reference doesn't match expected patterns
+- Ensure the Internal Reference ends with either `-HRNS` or `-MOD`

+**"Manufacturing order quantity must be greater than 0!"**
+- The manufacturing order has a quantity of 0 or negative
+- Update the product quantity to a positive value

+**"Generate a 'Lot/Serial Number' before trying to print the label"**
+- The manufacturing order is missing a Lot/Serial Number
+- Generate or assign a Lot/Serial Number before printing

+**"This product does not have seem to have any Internal Reference Number"**
+- The product is missing its Internal Reference field
+- Add an Internal Reference to the product record

+**"This manufacturing order doesn't have a product firmware version"** (Module labels only)
+- The manufacturing order is missing the firmware version field (`x_studio_firmware_version`)
+- Fill in the firmware version before printing module labels

+#### Box Label Errors

+**"This product doesn't need a box."**
-- The specified field required by the label template is empty
+- The product's `x_needs_box` field is not set to True
+- Only products that require boxes can have box labels printed
+- If this product should have a box, enable the `x_needs_box` field on the product

+**"The product must have a name!"**
+- The product record is missing a name
+- Add a product name before printing box labels

+**"This module doesn't have a product firmware version"**
+- The product is missing the firmware version field (`x_studio_production_firmware_1`)
-- Fill in the missing field on the manufacturing order or product record before printing
+- Fill in the product firmware version before printing box labels

 ### Printer Issues